Sheriff of Nottingham

 The Sheriff of Nottingham is the main antagonist in the legend of Robin Hood.
-He is generally depicted as an unjust tyrant who mistreats the local people of Nottinghamshire, subjecting them to unaffordable taxes.
+He is generally depicted as an unjust tyrant who mistreats the people of Nottinghamshire, subjecting them to unaffordable taxes.
 Robin Hood fights against him, stealing from the rich, and the Sheriff, in order to give to the poor; it is this characteristic for which Robin Hood is best known.
 The Sheriff is considered the archenemy of Robin Hood, as he is the most recurring enemy of the well-known outlaw.
+The Sheriff appears in some of the earliest texts featuring Robin Hood, such as the fifteenth-century ballad A Gest of Robyn Hode.